-proposite to issue a salvage permit for the archeological investigation and recovery of possible cargo from the wreck of the vessel San Agustin, located in the Pacific Ocean at Drake's Bay, Marin County.
+WHEREAS, the State Lands Commission (the Commission) proposes to issue a salvage permit for the archeological investigation and recovery of possible cargo from the wreck of the vessel San Agustin, located in the Pacific Ocean at Drake's Bay, Maria County.

-WHEREAS, the State Lands Commission, in consultation with the California State Historic Preservation Officer (SHPO), has determined that the proposed salvage may result in adverse effects to a significant archeological resource which is potentially eligible for inclusion in the National Register of Historic Places;
+WHEREAS, the State Lange Commission, in consultation with the California State Historic Preservation Officer (SHPO), has determined that the proposed salvage may result in adverse effects to a significant archeological resource which is potentially eligible for inclusion in the National Register of Historic Places:

-NOW, THEREPORE, the State Lands Commission, the SHPO, and Robert Marx (Applicant), agree that the proposed salvage will be conducted according to the following stipulations:
+NOW.
+THEREFORE, the State Lands Commission, the SHPO, and Robert Marx (Applicant), agree that the proposed salvage will be conducted according to the following stipulations: